orenfromberg/orenfromberg.tech/content/blog/getting-public-keys-on-raspberry-pi/index.md

 Here are some notes for how I set up a Raspberry PI.

-After I finish imaging Rasbian lite on to an SD card, I run the following script in the `/boot` partition:
+After I finish imaging Raspbian lite on to an SD card, I run the following script in the `/boot` partition:

 ```bash
 #!/usr/bin/env bash